Major in Linguistics

 Language Requirement

-- Fulfilled by completion of six quarters of study of a language or the equivalent, at Stanford or at a community college, or by certification of equivalent proficiency through the Language Center (see University requirements).
+- Fulfilled by completion of six quarters of study of a language coursework or the equivalent, at Stanford or at a community college, or by certification of equivalent proficiency through the Language Center (see University requirements).

 Course Planning Guide